Living Racial Equity Values

 Events Search and Views Navigation

+This workshop is full.
+We will be taking a break for the summer to recenter and be back in the Fall.
 How do we see people?
-What's the impact on others?
+What’s the impact on others?
 What lenses do we see through and where do these lenses come from?
 How are *we* seen?
 Whether we are overvalued or undervalued by society, the ways that we are seen are influenced by multiple systems, histories, experiences and institutions.
-This workshop seeks to explain the systems and institutions that shape the ways we see ourselves and others so that we can be more accountable for the impacts: internalized racial…Find out more »
+This workshop seeks to explain the systems and…Find out more »